If you have a need for design and drafting services please give us a call!

 Let's continue with the design of the other parts.
 Here are the original scans with the two required cuts.

 This was going to be a bit different process since we had an existing solid model.
 Here are the original parts downloaded from the internet.
 Both were created by the same fellow in Eastern Europe, the upper cover in a native Inventor file and the lower grip in a STEP file.
 Neither file needed any modifications.

 The existing lower grip had to be modified to add the handles.
 As you can see below it was a bit of work.
 The biggest problem was the variable blend or fillet.
 I only had to create half of the part.

 After I finished with modifying the lower grip in both IronCAD and ZW3D I moved the job to IronCAD to finish it up.
-IronCAD is a bit easier to work with solids (I move back and forth, as the design required).
+IronCAD is a bit easier to work with solids (I moved back and forth, as the design required).
 Here is one of the handles defined in IronCAD.
 It includes the curves generated in ZW3D with the cross section command, the basic sketch generated from the curves and the finished solid handle with blends.

 Here are the lower grip and handles before we Booleaned them into a solid and added the blend.

 Here are the final pieces with texture added ready to be sent to the manufacturer.